Chapter 7 : Halted

 "There's definitely something organized going on here," I prodded, looking up at Sirius.
 He had a grave mask on his face, one he wore rarely.
 It was disconcerting to see.

-He nodded.
-"But what are they targeting, collectively?
-I can't find any parallels between those who have been declared missing and those who have been killed."
+He nodded in agreement.
+"But who are they targeting, collectively?
+I can't find any parallels between those who are missing and those who have been killed."

 I shrugged, lost myself.
 There was a long moment of perturbed silence at the table.
 No one had eaten anything.